cata2403/Activities-Manager/README.md

 # Activities Manager - C++ & Qt

-A desktop task management application developed during an Object-Oriented Programming (OOP) course.
+A desktop activities management application developed during the Object-Oriented Programming (OOP) course.
 This project served as a foundation for mastering intermediate-to-advanced C++ concepts and developing graphical user interfaces using the Qt framework.

 ---